Simple connectivity of Fargues--Fontaine curves: Inputs from -adic differential equations

 \begin{lemma} Let $V$ be a differential module over $K$ of rank $n$.
 Suppose that the subsidiary radii of $V$ are all equal to some value $\rho<1$.
 Then at least $n$ of the subsidiary radii of $V^\vee \otimes V$ are strictly greater than $\rho$. \end{lemma} \begin{proof} This follows from the existence of a \emph{refined spectral decomposition} of $V$ over a suitable tamely ramified extension of $K$; see \cite[Theorem~10.6.2, Theorem~10.6.7]{kedlaya-book}. \end{proof}

-\begin{hypothesis} For the remainder of \S\ref{sec:pde}, let $D$ be a one-dimensional affinoid space over $F$ (viewed as an adic space).
+\begin{hypothesis} For the remainder of \S\ref{sec:pde}, let $D$ be a one-dimensional smooth affinoid space over $F$ (viewed as an adic space).
 Let $\calE$ be a vector bundle over $D$ of rank $n$ equipped with an $F$-linear connection. \end{hypothesis}

 \begin{defn} Let $x \in D$ be a point of type 2 or 5 in the sense of Definition~\ref{D:types of points}.
-Then the residue field $\calH(x)$ may be viewed as a finite tamely ramified extension of $K_0$ in some fashion.
+Then the residue field $\calH(x)$ may be viewed as a finite tamely ramified extension of $K_0$ in some fashion (e.g., see the proof of \cite[Theorem~5.3.6]{kedlaya-conv}).
 We may thus define the quantities $f_i(\calE, x), F_i(\calE,x)$ for $i=1,\dots,n$ by viewing the fiber $\calE_x$ as a differential module over $\calH(x)$.
 By Remark~\ref{R:change of parameter}, this definition does not depend on auxiliary choices.

 Now let $x \in D$ be a point of type 3 or 4.
-Then after replacing $F$ with a suitable extension field, we may lift $x$ to a point of type 2 and apply the previous paragraph to define $f_i(\calE, x), F_i(\calE, x)$. \end{defn}
+Then after replacing $F$ with a suitable extension field, we may lift $x$ to a point of type 2 and apply the previous paragraph to define $f_i(\calE, x), F_i(\calE, x)$.
+Again using Remark~\ref{R:change of parameter}, we may see that this definition does not depend on auxiliary choices. \end{defn}

 \begin{remark} The previous definition can again be interpreted in terms of the convergence of local horizontal sections.
 See \cite{kedlaya-simons} for an overview of the results one obtains in this manner. \end{remark}